dexon-foundation-unofficial-mirror/dekusan/development/README.md

 # Development

 Several files which are needed for developing on(!)
-DekuSan.
+DEXON Wallet.

 Usually each files contains information about its scope / usage.